nataliaellem/simplified_bank/README.md

 Accounts.csv contains customer account information and login.csv contains information regarding manager and customer logins.
 To store and assist in the creation of new accounts, the files "client_mat.val" and "manager_mat.val" contain the latest registrations of customers and managers registered in the system.
 Finally, in "production.log" are customer statements.

+## Execution

+To run the program on the Linux Deepin SO, just call the "Makefile" file in the terminal.